 Our team of spine specialists will evaluate your pain and symptoms with a physical exam.
 They may also order an MRI or X-rays to get a picture of your injury and make a herniated disk diagnosis.

 Herniated Disk Treatment

-Depending on the extent of your pain and the severity of the injury, your treatment options may include medication, physical therapy, chiropractic care or surgery.
+Depending on the extent of your pain and the severity of the injury, your treatment options may include medication, physical therapy, chiropractic care or herniated disk surgery.